-Management of the Foundation is responsible for the preparation of the financial report in accordance with Australian Accounting Standards, the ACNC Act and the ACFID Code of Conduct and for such internal control as management determine is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
+The Directors are responsible for compliance with the ACFID Code of Conduct and the preparation of the financial report that gives a true and fair view and have determined that the basis of preparation and accounting policies in Note 3 of the financial report is appropriate to meet the requirements of the ACNC Act, the ACFID Code of Conduct and the needs of the Directors.
+The Director's responsibility also includes such internal control as the Directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error and to enable compliance with the ACFID Code of Conduct.

-In preparing the financial report, the directors are responsible for assessing the ability of the Foundation to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial report, the Directors are responsible for assessing the Entity's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate the Entity or to cease operations, or have no realistic alternative but to do so.

-Auditor's Responsibilities for the Audit of the Financial Report
+Auditor's Responsibilities for the Audit of the Financial Report and Compliance with the financial reporting Requirements of the ACFID Code of Conduct

-Our objectives are to obtain reasonable assurance about whether the financial report as a whole is free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the financial report as a whole is free from material misstatement, whether due to fraud or error, and the Entity complied, in all material respects, with the financial reporting requirements of the ACFID Code of Conduct and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the Australian Auditing Standards will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of this financial report.